SruthiKorembathe/CICDImplementation/Template-REST-API.md

 This page documents the REST API endpoints available for Toppings.
 The endpoint documentation has technical details for you as the consumer of the API, and also additional information:
+- How do you want to present your endpoints?
 - What is the delivery status of an endpoint?
 Can I use this now?
 - What side effects or complications might impact me?